KasparSmoolenaars/KasparSmoolenaars/README.md

 - 👋 Hi, I’m @KasparSmoolenaars
 - 👀 I’m interested in a lot of things
 - 🌱 I’m currently learning stuff
 - 💞️ I’m looking to make life easier by letting computers do tedious stuff.
+I also suffer from coder-lazyness.
-- 📫 How to reach me kaspar.smoolenaars@gmail.com
+- 📫 How to reach me kaspar.smoolenaars@gmail.com .

 There is such a thing as too much flexibility.
 Try to build something out of gas.